pkars/espages/README.md

 **Please note this is a work-in-progress repository,** and there will be inconsistencies!
-For example, only `index.html` uses custom styling from `css/style.css`, whereas converted markdown files use Pandoc default css template.

 The Wayback Machine has a (relatively) working snapshot of the Eastern Sun wiki from 12 Nov 2020.
 You can access the main page from [this link](https://web.archive.org/web/20201112024131/http://miyoshino.la.coocan.jp/eswiki/).

 ## Procedure
 *AKA how I've compiled these pages*